jasonustc/caffe-multigpu/README.md

 Here is the linux/windows compatible version of caffe forked from https://github.com/BVLC/caffe in 04/10/2016 .
 Multi-GPU is supported in this version.

+This branch is forked from https://github.com/daerduoCarey/SpatialTransformerLayer, an implementation of Spatitial Transformer Networks.

 ## Windows
 Tools: